Blaine Nye: Legacy and honors

+Nye was inducted into the Stanford Athletic Hall of Fame, named first-team on the Stanford All-Century Football Team (1991) and inducted into the Orange County Sports Hall of Fame.

 Personal life

 During the offseasons, Nye earned a M.S. in physics from the University of Washington in Seattle in 1970, and an M.B.A. from Stanford University in 1974.
 After retiring from football in 1976, he earned a Ph.D. in finance from Stanford in 1981.
 His dissertation was titled "Demand and Pricing for Health Care and Guaranteed Insurability".

 In 1981, Nye founded Stanford Consulting Group, Inc. He performs numerous economic analyses and research, and provides expert testimony in multiple areas including securities litigation, intellectual property, business litigation, damages, and insurance economics.

+His son Blaine played college football at the United States Air Force Academy and his son Zachary played college football at Princeton University, both at offensive tackle.
+Zachary went on to earn a Ph.
+D., and to work with Nye at the Stanford Consulting Group.